Accidental car damage

 • Visual Even a quick glance at your phone takes your eyes off the road for a second or two – which could be the difference between a safe stop and an accident.

 Although no specific law makes it illegal to eat and drive, doing so could present a significant danger.
-And despite the law, you can still be prosecuted for careless driving if not in proper control of the car.
+You can still be prosecuted for careless driving if not in proper control of the car.

 3. Reckless driving causes wrecks

 Careful driving isn't just about managing your speed but also about being considerate to other road users.
-Changing lanes too quickly and erratically on a motorway or dual carriageway can cause other drivers to brake suddenly, possibly resulting in a crash with a vehicle behind them.
+Changing lanes erratically on a motorway or dual carriageway can cause other drivers to brake suddenly, possibly resulting in a crash with a vehicle behind them.

-Driving too closely to the vehicle in front of you, also known as tailgating, is also very dangerous.
+Driving too closely to the vehicle in front, also known as tailgating, is again very dangerous.
 If it suddenly brakes, there'll be little time for you to react and this could result in a serious crash.

 The police can issue fixed penalty notices for tailgating, while careless driving offences could see you compelled to attend a driving course.
-But if a case goes to court the maximum penalty is £5,000, 3 to 9 points on your licence, and a discretionary disqualification.
+But if a case goes to court the maximum penalty is an unlimited fine, 3 to 9 points on your licence, and a discretionary disqualification.

 So always follow the two-second rule – keep a minimum of two seconds behind the vehicle in front in order to have a thinking and stopping distance.